rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 `<evaluate assert="{js:result == 0}" target="db">` select count(*) from db_category left join db_product on db_product.category_id = db_category.id
 where db_product.category_id is null`</evaluate>`

-The `<evaluate>` element works as follows: First, it evaluates a script the same way as an `<execute>` element does – In this example, the 'select' query is performed on the database.
-Then the result into a variable named 'result' and the ' assert' condition is evaluated which checks the value of the result and returns true or false. if the assertion resolves to 'false', Benerator raises an error.
+The `<evaluate>` element works as follows: First, it evaluates a script the same way as an `<execute>` element does – In this example, the **select** query is performed on the database.
+Then the result into a variable named `result` and the _assert_ condition is evaluated which checks the value of the result and returns true or false. if the assertion resolves to `false`, Benerator raises an error.

 In this example, an error is raised if there is a category without any product assigned.

 You can use an arbitrary expression language for performing the check.
 Like in `<execute>`, a prefix with a colon can be used to indicate the script language.
-You can optionally add an 'id' attribute which will make Benerator put the evaluation result into the context with this id.
+You can optionally add an `id` attribute which will make Benerator put the evaluation result into the context with this id.

-You can also call DB Sanity for verifying the preconditions, see '[DB Sanity](using_db_sanity.md)'.
+You can also call DB Sanity for verifying the preconditions, see [DB Sanity](using_db_sanity.md).

 ### Core Data Generation Stage